LoveSkylark/LibreNMS-Helm/README.md

 To start the cluster:
 * edit values.yaml (with your setup reqierments)
-* hin <clustername> LibreNMS-Helm/librenms config.yaml
+* hin "clustername" LibreNMS-Helm/librenms config.yaml